zaldivards/ContextQA/CONTRIBUTING.md

 1. Create a Github issue proposing a new feature and make sure it doesn't exist yet.
 2. Fork the repo and create your branch from `main`
-3. Issue a pull request
+3. Issue a pull request specifying the introduced changes
-4, Address any feedback in code review promptly
+4. Address any feedback in code review promptly

 ### For bug fixes